-Do you have a skills gap in your business?
-Do the people you want to hire need some extra training and experience to meet the demands of the job?
-Or does a current employee wish to refresh their skills to move up the promotion ladder?
-If so, then you might want to consider some of the ways that you can find and implement training programmes for your business.
+Are you suffering from a skills gap in your business?
+Perhaps the people you want to hire need some extra training and experience to meet the demands of the job.
+Or maybe a current employee wishes to refresh their skills in order to move up the promotion ladder.
+If this is the case, you might want to consider providing training programmes for your business.

-There is a growing problem in UK businesses and organisations: many academic high-flying candidates applying for jobs have the right qualifications and education, but they lack the fundamental skills required to do the job.
-There are an estimated 17 million highly skilled jobs in the UK, but only 14 million highly skilled workers.
+There is a serious problem in UK businesses and organisations: a skills shortage.
+Many high-flying candidates applying for jobs have the right qualifications and education, but they lack the fundamental skills required to do the job.

-There are lots of benefits to hiring a career-change candidate; for example, they are usually relocating to a role they feel more passionate and engaged in, and they can bring with them the perspective gained from working in other sectors.
-It is worth investing in the training a career-change candidate might need to reinject some life into your business and begin to close the ever-growing skills gap.
+There is a whole host of benefits to hiring a career change candidate.
+For instance, career changers usually switch to a role they feel more passionate about and engaged in.
+They can bring fresh ideas and a different perspective gained from working in other sectors.
+Therefore, it is worth investing in training programmes that a career change candidate might benefit from.
+This has the potential to reinject some life into your business and help to continue closing the skills gap.

-Some of your best options for finding training include:
+Here are some of your best options for implementing training and development programmes:

 Adult Apprenticeships and Internships

-As an employer, you can change this.
-By supporting your staff into a part-time study, you are investing in the future of your business.
-You are ensuring that your team have the most up to date knowledge and education to do the best job they can.
-Funding, flexible working and time-off are some of the best ways to support you can support part-time study.
+As an employer, by supporting your staff while they undertake part-time study, you are investing in the future of your business and the UK economy.
+You are helping to ensure that your team have the most up-to-date knowledge and education necessary to excel in their jobs.

 Other ways you can support part-time study include employee funding and providing flexible or remote working.

 Providing training programmes for your current and potential employees is a sound business investment.
 Not only are you helping to close the skills gap in the UK, but you’re also building a highly skilled workforce who will provide a host of benefits for your business.
 All the while, you’re helping to attract and retain the best talent for your organisation.